Last updated on March 31st, 2022

 - Storage options include drawers, shelves and hanging spaces.

-- The cost of walk-in wardrobe installation is affected by many factors including the size of the wardrobe, the layout of the wardrobe and the addition of extra features.
+- The cost of walk-in wardrobe installation is affected by many factors, including the wardrobe’s size, the layout of the wardrobe, and the addition of extra features.

 - It may be possible to install a walk-in wardrobe yourself, however, you will likely not achieve a professional finish and if not done correctly, you risk injury to your family and damage to your items.